Page contents

 How do you find a dementia cafe?

-To find a local memory café, or local dementia café as it is sometimes known, you can use directories online or contact your local council which may be able to help.
+To find a local dementia café, you can use online directories or contact your local council which may be able to help.

 The Alzheimer’s Society charity runs dementia cafés across the UK.
 Follow the link to search for cafés in your local area.